Early Access: The content on this website is provided for informational purposes only in connection with pre-General Availability Qlik Products.

 Limitations and considerations

-• The reload schedule is disabled if it fails to execute five times in a row.
-If you own the reload schedule for the script (the reload schedule is assigned to you), you will receive notifications when this happens.
-Notification settings can be customized for a single script, all scripts in a space, or all scripts in a tenant.
-For information about the owner of a reload schedule, see Ownership of reload schedules.
+• A task for refreshing data is deactivated if it fails to execute five times in a row.
+If you own the task, you will receive notifications when this happens.
+Notification settings can be customized for a single app, all apps in a space, or all apps in a tenant.
+For more information, see Ownership of tasks.

-• If you have a high number of queued and executing data reload processes (and additional concurrent CPU and memory intensive processes), you might notice that some reload processes execute, in some cases, noticeably after their scheduled start time.
+• If you have a high number of queued and executing data refresh processes (and additional concurrent CPU and memory intensive processes), you might notice that some refresh processes execute, in some cases, noticeably after their scheduled start time.

-• Scheduled reloads are not included for the published copy of a script.
-Published scripts must have scheduled reloads reconfigured on the scripts in the managed space.
+• Tasks for refreshing data are not included for the published copy of a script.
+Published scripts must have their tasks reconfigured on the version in the managed space.

-• When you create a reload schedule for a script that did not previously have one, you become the owner of that reload schedule.
-In other words, it is assigned to you.
+• When you create a task for running a script, you become the owner of that task.

 For more information about co-developing script data models, see Collaboratively developing data load scripts in shared spaces.